awderh/svelte-webpack-demo/README.md

 ![End result showing a reactive Svelte component styled globally with bootstrap.](docs/result.png)

 The steps outlined here are usable for other bundlers too.
-The setup difficulty IMO is worth it than the technical debt and maintenance headache of glue logic.
+The setup difficulty is less burdensome the technical debt and maintenance headache of glue logic.